berkeman/glansigt/_posts/2019-10-30-initialise.markdown

 in the directory `${HOME}/accelerator/workdirs/dev`.
 (The `${HOME}` is a reference to the shell environment variable `HOME`.
 Absolute paths are of course also fine.)
-The `target workdir` is not mandatory, but good practice to avoid surprises.
+The `target workdir` is not mandatory, but it is good practice to use it to avoid surprises.

-Then follows the definition of packages:
+Then follows the definition of which [packages](https://docs.python.org/3/tutorial/modules.html#packages) that should be accessible in the project:

 ```text
 method packages:
         dev